 Whoever says “I know Him” but does not keep His commandments is a liar, and the truth is not in him, but whoever keeps His word, in him truly the love of God is perfected.
 By this we may know that we are in Him: whoever says he abides in Him ought to walk in the same way in which He walked.
 1 John 2:3-6

 We believe that all of the Commandments the Father laid out for His people in the Torah are still valid today.
 (With the exception of the sacrificial system due to the fact that there is no physical temple.)
 People tend to think that the Torah is just for the Jews, but looking back through the Biblical timeline, the Torah was given not just to Judah (Jews) at Mount Sinai, but to ALL of the tribes of Israel, including the foreigners living among them (Deuteronomy 29).
-The foreigners were expected to obey the Torah if they were going to live among Israel.
+The foreigners were expected to obey the Torah if they were going to live among Israel and be part of God’s people.
+There wasn’t a different set of rules for those who were not bloodline Israel.
+If you wanted to be part of God’s people, you had to follow the same rules.

 I will multiply your offspring as the stars of heaven and will give to your offspring all these lands.
 And in your offspring all the nations of the earth shall be blessed, because Abraham obeyed My voice and kept My charge, My Commandments, My statutes, and My laws.
 Genesis 26:5

-In Leviticus 23, the Father consistently refers to the Feasts and Sabbaths as HIS days, not just for Israel:
+In Leviticus 23, the Father consistently refers to the Feasts and Sabbaths as HIS days, not only for Israel:

 These are the appointed Feasts of the Lord that you shall proclaim as holy convocations; they are My appointed Feasts. v.
 2